 - receive services tailored to assist them in remaining eligible for future semesters at Nicholls State University.

-The Office of Disability Services will increase faculty and staff understanding of the various needs of students with disabilities via e-mail and university-wide dissemination of information.
+The Student Access Center will increase faculty and staff understanding of the various needs of students with disabilities via e-mail and university-wide dissemination of information.

 “When we do the best that we can, we never know what miracle is wrought in our life, or in the life of another.” — Helen Keller